texbarnes/advanced-express-practice/README.md

 * Create route files
 * Import the arrays into the route
 * Organize the routes for /contacts, /vehicles, /comments, /products using express Router
+* Import and use the Routers in index.js

 # Part 3 - Controllers
 * Create controller files
 * Import the arrays into the controller
 * Take the code from the routes and put it into the controller
 * create functions for list, show and create
+* Import and use the controller functions in the appropiate Router

 # Part 4 - Database
 * Create the mongoose models for Contact, Vehicle, Comment Product